liuye744/simpleauthDoc/docs/doc2/limit/dynamic.md

 ---
 title: Dynamic Access Control
 keywords: keyword1, keyword2

-desc: This is a lightweight framework for permission validation and access control based on Spring Boot.
-Suitable for lightweight and progressive projects.
+desc: This is a lightweight framework for permission validation and access control based on SpringBoot.
+It is suitable for lightweight and progressive projects.
 date: 2023-09-10
+class: heading_no_counter
 ---

 ## Enabling Dynamic Access Control
-To enable dynamic access control, use the `@EnableDynamicLimit` annotation:
+Use the `@EnableDynamicLimit` annotation to enable dynamic access control.

 ```java
 @SpringBootApplication